daniel8lopes/omnia3/docs/pages/omnia3/Tutorials/omnia3_datasourcetutorial.md

     ![Homepage_Dashboard](http://funkyimg.com/i/2DVGv.png)

 2. Through the left side menu, create a new Data Source by accessing the option ***Data Sources / Create new*** on the top right side.
 Set its Name as "ExternalAPI", Behaviour Runtime as Internal and its Data Access Runtime as External.
+Leave it as not requiring a connector.

     ![Modeler_Create_DataSource](https://raw.githubusercontent.com/numbersbelieve/omnia3/master/docs/tutorialPics/modelingTutorial/Modeler-Create-DataSource.PNG)